d12frosted/elpa-mirror/gnu/denote-readme.txt

   such files (e.g. doesn’t create links to them), it already has all the mechanisms to facilitate the task of renaming them.

+  All renaming commands run the `denote-after-rename-file-hook' after a succesful operation.

   Apart from renaming files, Denote can also rename only the buffer.
   The idea is that the underlying file name is correct but it can be easier to use shorter buffer names when displaying them on the mode